MNCTTY/parsed_ru_corpuses/README.md

 # parsed_ru_corpuses
-This repository contains notebooks with parcing of russian text corpuses I've dealed with.
+I've dealed with some Russian text corpuses, and parced them for some tasks.
+So, you can find here code for it.

-I warn you that they could contains some mistakes or inaccuracies.
-I will fix it as fast as I find it.
-So, if you noticed something, feel free to notify me about that.
+I warn you they could hide some mistakes or inaccuracies.
+If you noticed something, feel free to notify me about that.

 ### NOTEBOOKS: